jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 RBAC is deeply integrated with the platform.
 After the creation of every resource, i.e. cluster, network, solution etc, the creator will be able to give permissions based on teams.
 This will make sure that only the teams working on those resources have access.

 Companies that value security try to give only the optimum level of permissions or access to different users.
-In the security industry, this is known as the principal of least privilige.
-Ultramesh allows you to follow this best practice throughout the platform.
+In the security industry, this is known as the principal of least privilege.
+CloudPlex allows you to follow this best practice throughout the platform.
 By giving appropriate level of access to the users, the company can only expose limited part of the platform to different users which will secure their account or system from unauthorized access.
 This can also help in segregation of duties within the team by granting access to only those features needed for the job.

-Ultramesh RBAC consists of **Roles**, **Teams**, and **Users**
+CloudPlex RBAC consists of **Roles**, **Teams**, and **Users**

 **Roles:** A Role is a set of permissions for different modules or resources on the platform e.g. View, Create, Delete permission of Clusters.

 **Team:** A Team is simply a collection of Users and Roles they have been assigned.
 A Role can be assigned to one or more Teams and one Team can have multiple roles for different Users. e.g. you can create one Role for full access of Cluster and other Role for full access of Network.
 You can then assign those two Roles to different Users within the team based on the access level they will be needing to complete their tasks.

-**Users:** On Ultramesh, access is provided to the users based on the Teams they are part of.
+**Users:** On CloudPlex, access is provided to the users based on the Teams they are part of.
 Users can be assigned Teams depending upon their responsibilities.
 Users that have been given any kind of access and are part of a team will appear here.

 > **Note:** First time user signing up using a company domain will have **Super User** access of platform.